 - The judges are looking for evidence of excellence, innovation and quality improvements in the last 2 years.
 If you entered last year then make it really clear what improvements/additions have been made since your last entry.

-- If you have won gold in the same category in the South West for two or more years, we’d advise considering a different category, sponsoring or offering to help us with judging.
+- If you have won gold in the same category at the South West regional Awards in the past two consecutive years, we’d advise considering a different category this year or offering to help us with judging.

 - Tell the judges why you are different, unique and be passionate about your commitment to excellence.

 - Provide evidence of success for each question including weblinks that relate to each answer.